freeCodeCamp/freeCodeCamp/guide/english/react/why-react/index.md

 Of the major frontend "frameworks" available, React has a relatively low barrier to entry and has a quick ramp up time.
 In addition, React's official documentation is extremely clear and provide many examples for most of the common use cases.

 ### Tooling
-The tools and software commonly utilized with React are incredibly well maintained and supported and provide several different avenues of best practices to follow when developing web applications.
+The tools and software commonly utilized with React are incredibly well-maintained and supported and provide several different avenues of best practices to follow when developing web applications.
 Some of these tools include Redux, React-router, Thunk, and many others.
 There are also a number of development tools, such as a React and Redux Chrome extension, which helps with debugging your React applications.

 ### Support
 React is created and maintained by the folks at Facebook and is used by individuals and companies all over the world in large volume.
 This means React is constantly improving and any problems you may have have probably already been asked on Stack Overflow.